Home Computer Science What Is Cache Memory In Computer? Levels, Characterstics And More

 Cost Expensive due to its high-speed and small size.
 Relatively cheaper compared to cache memory, as it utilizes the hard drive for storage.

-Levels of Cache Memory
+Levels Of Cache Memory In Computer Systems

 Cache Mapping